Coronavirus: Recommendations for Patients & Families

 - If you MUST leave your home, please remember not to touch your face and to wash your hands when returning home and before any physical contact with any person or surface.
 If you live in a colder climate, please leave your OUTER CLOTHING at the door, and remove your shoes.
 Using soap and hot water for 20 seconds is the most effective way to clean your hands and surfaces.
 Utilize hand sanitizer when soap washing is not an option.

-- If you do go out, maintain a safe distance from others (6ft).
+- If you do go out, maintain a safe distance from others (6ft) and wear your mask!
 Avoid handshakes (use fist bumps, elbow bumps, etc.).
 Open doors with a closed fist or your hip – do not grasp the handle with your hand, unless there is no other way to open the door.
 Especially important on public restroom and other public doors.

 - Contact your physician to see if you can transition any upcoming appointments to a virtual appointment.
 Some appointments will be medically necessary in person, but where possible, a telehealth appointment will help limit your exposure to others.